 Join Us.
 Whatever your area of specialization, CRSJ has a place for you.
 The Section fulfills our role by: raising and addressing often complex and difficult civil rights and civil liberties issues in a changing and diverse society; and ensuring that protection of individual rights remains a focus of legal and policy decisions.

-Statement on the Passing of Congressman John Lewis
+Statement on the Passing of Justice Ruth Bader Ginsburg

 The Section deeply thanks all of our sponsors of the 2020 Thurgood Marshall Award Celebration.
 The first-ever virtual Celebration was a monumental success and featured remarks from the esteemed recipient and a conversation on justice and equity between Marian Wright Edelman and Valerie Jarrett.
 Your generosity allows us to continue our work, including expanded programming and publications in response to COVID-19 highlighting the effects of the pandemic on civil rights and social justice, on elections in particular, and on the fundamental causes of inequality.
 CRSJ pays every gift forward by giving the legal profession and advocacy community the tools to make positive change.